hunterirving/matryoshka/readme.md

 - works completely offline

 ### quickstart
-1. start by adding subtasks to the root "todo" task (press the `Enter` key)
+1. press the `Enter` key to add subtasks to the root "todo" task, then give them descriptive names
 2. use `Shift + Arrow Right` to navigate into a subtask, making it the new parent task
 3. use `Shift + Arrow Left` to return to parent tasks
 4. quickly mark tasks as complete or incomplete using `Shift + Enter`